Delunado/Delunado/README.md

 ### Stick to the Plan 🐶

 Stick to the Plan is a _cozy puzzle game_ about a dog who loves loooong sticks!
-Working as the programmer & producer in a team of 3, using Unity/C# and related technologies.
-You can [play the demo here](https://store.steampowered.com/app/2334280/Stick_to_the_Plan/).
+Working as the programmer & producer, using Unity/C# and related technologies.
+You can [get the game and play a demo here](https://store.steampowered.com/app/2334280/Stick_to_the_Plan/).

 <br>